 Her work has been exhibited at the Barbican Centre, Ars Electronica, Istanbul Airport, Scorpios Mykonos (with HOFA Gallery), and Phillips London, among others.
-She holds an MA specialising in Robotics and Human-Computer Interaction from UCL's Bartlett School of Architecture, where she received the Best Thesis Prize, and a BA with honours in Art History and Architecture from Tufts University.
-Her research has been published with SIGGRAPH and IEEE ICRA.
+She holds an MA in Robotics and Human-Computer Interaction from UCL’s Bartlett School of Architecture, where she received the Best Thesis Prize, and a BA in Art History and Architecture from Tufts University.
+Her research has been published at SIGGRAPH and IEEE ICRA.

 Selected Exhibitions, Commissions & Awards